 (b) Uses of technical assistance.
-HUD may use these funds to provide technical assistance to prospective applicants, applicants, recipients, or other providers of supportive housing or servproviders of supportive housing or services for homeless persons, for supportive housing projects.
+HUD may use these funds to provide technical assistance to prospective applicants, applicants, recipients, or other providers of supportive housing or services for homeless persons, for supportive housing projects.
 The assistance may include, but is not limited to, written information such as papers, monographs, manuals, guides, and brochures; person-to-person exchanges; and training and related costs.

 (c) Selection of providers.
-From time to time, as HUD determines the need, HUD may advertise and competitively select providers to deliver technical assistance.
-HUD may enter into consistance.
+From time to time, as HUD determines the need,

+HUD may advertise and competitively select providers to deliver technical assistance.
 HUD may enter into contracts, grants, or cooperative agreements, when necessary, to implement the technical assistance.